MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     Figure 1: Created nodes.

-The code simultaneously generates an executable py file named "SuperT_10m", which upon executing, creates the prescribed model in Opensees space.
+Alternatively, users have the option to create an executable py file (output by OpsGrillage) by flagging the variable pyfile= as True.
+This way, an Opensees software instance of the grillage model is not created - only the executable py file which has the necessary commands to create the Opensees model instance is created instead.

 Up to this point, the model in Opensees space and its corresponding executable py file only have the following commands defined: